-The Director of Finance's personal view is that borrowing decisions result in a long term commitment to fund that borrowing, and that all decision making should be as transparent as possible both to all Members and the residents of Torbay.
+The Director of Finance's professional view is that borrowing decisions result in a long-term commitment to fund that borrowing, and therefore it is essential that all decision making should be as transparent as possible both to all Members and the residents of Torbay.

-The pace and level of change in the council's borrowing is still significant.
-The Council's capital financing requirement, its underlying need to borrow, by the end of 2022/23 could be £561m with a £26m ongoing revenue cost (assuming a 4% annual cost of MRP and interest for new borrowing) offset by rental or interest income from capital expenditure with a revenue stream.
+The pace and level of change in the Council's borrowing is still significant.
+The Council's capital financing requirement (i.e. its underlying need to borrow) by the end of 2024/25 could be £574m with a £26m ongoing revenue cost (assuming a 4% annual cost of MRP and interest for new borrowing 0.5%) offset by rental or interest income from capital expenditure with a revenue stream.

-Therefore all members need to be fully informed as to all implications of its capital investment decisions, in particular those funded from borrowing.
+Therefore, all members need to be fully informed as to all implications of its capital investment decisions, those funded from borrowing.